pkmoore/ISTextension/evaluation.md

 major difference between these two that CrashSimulator can manipulate aspects of system calls than the messages sent across a network.
 Mutiny, on the other hand, is limited to manipulating the content of messages only.

+### CrashSimulator
+CrashSimulator tests applications by simulating a variety of unusual conditions that can cause problems when applications are run in different environments.

+Localize bugs to a sequence of system calls....
+This is an advantage over tools that simply indicate the presence of a bug (i.e. this input caused a crash)

+Limitation -> Will users be able to identify what caused the problematic system call sequence -> Add this to evaluation

 # Evaluation
 Our goal with this work was to gain an undestanding of how CrashSimulator's user